 Deep crustal seismic reflection surveys

-Deep seismic reflection profiling as been part of the GSWA campaign to explore how the different components of the Western Australian landmass are configured and how they came together.
+Deep seismic reflection profiling has been part of the GSWA campaign to explore how the different components of the Western Australian landmass are configured and how they came together.
 By listening for the reflections of a source on the surface for length of up to 20 seconds, the deeper levels of the Earth’s crust can be explored.
-Several transets have been completed across various craton margins enabling the seismic characteristics of the basins, craton margins and other features to be imaged.
+Several transects have been completed across various craton margins enabling the seismic characteristics of the basins, craton margins and other features to be imaged.

 Since 2010, Exploration Incentive Scheme (EIS) funding has enabled GSWA — in collaboration with Geoscience Australia (GA) — to substantially extend the coverage of deep crustal 2D reflection seismic transects across key geological regions of the State.

-In 2019, GSWA also conducted a series of more closely spaced, higher resolution shallow crustal traverses (10 s two-way-time) in the highly prospective Eastern Goldfields area
+In 2019, GSWA also conducted a series of more closely spaced, higher resolution shallow crustal traverses (10 s two-way-time) in the highly prospective Eastern Goldfields area.

 Datasets with an ‘S’ number are available only from the WAPIMS database.